-Tax loss harvesting is a term you’ve probably heard but don’t know what it means.
+Tax-loss harvesting is a term you’ve probably heard but don’t know what it means.
 It may seem obscure, but it’s a good weapon to have in your investing arsenal.
 So just what the f**k is tax-loss harvesting?

 You pay income tax of course, and there are various types of taxes you pay on your investments too.

-A capital gain is just the difference between the price you paid for an asset and the higher price you sold it for.
-The IRS wants a cut off that profit and they take it in the form of a capital gains tax.
+A capital gain is a difference between the price you paid for an asset and the higher price you sold it for.
+The IRS wants a cut off that profit, and they take it in the form of a capital gains tax.
 There are realized and unrealized capital gains.
-A gain is not realized until the asset is sold.
+Gains are not realized until the asset is sold.

 Dividends are investment income from owning stocks.
 It’s a share of a corporation’s profits that is paid to investors.
 You can do two things with those dividends, keep them and pay taxes on them or reinvest them by buying more shares in the company.

-Investors must adhere to certain rules too.
+Investors must adhere to specific tax laws too.
 They must own the dividend paying stock for no fewer than 60 days out of a 121 day period called the holding period.

 Dividends that don’t meet those standards are considered nonqualified.

-Depending on your tax bracket, qualified dividends are taxed at 0, 15, or 20%.
+Depending on your marginal tax rate, qualified dividends are taxed at 0, 15, or 20%.
 The dividend income has to be included with your other sources of income to determine your bracket.

 Currently, the tax brackets are: